 - 1. Click the Organize button at the top of the Catalyst Prepare window to view the Media Browser. - 2.
 Double-click a clip in the Media Browser to load the clip you want to edit.
-When you load a clip, the color-correction settings saved with the clip are loaded.

-- 3. Click the Adjust Color button at the bottom of the Catalyst Prepare window. - 4.
-Click the Inspector button i in the toolbar to display the Inspector pane if it isn't already visible. - 5.
-Click the Tools button at the bottom of the Catalyst Prepare window and choose Load ASC-CDL from the menu. - 6.
+When you load a clip, the color-correction settings saved with the clip are loaded. - If you want to apply color correction to multiple clips, select the clips, click the Tools button at the bottom-left of the Catalyst Prepare window, and choose Apply ASC-CDL from the menu. - The Apply ASC-CDL command is not available when a clip list or spanned clip (@) is selected. - 3.
+Click the Adjust Color button at the bottom of the Catalyst Prepare window. - 4.
+Click the Inspector button 🕖 in the toolbar to display the Inspector pane if it isn't already visible. - 5.
+Click the Tools button f at the bottom of the Catalyst Prepare window and choose Load ASC-CDL from the menu. - 6.
 In the Load ASC-CDL dialog, choose a .cdl file. - 7.
 Click Load.